-It’s not just the efficiency rating that’s an important consideration when buying new windows, it’s how long the energy-efficiency will be at its peak performance.
-If the spacer is not providing an enduring seal, then over time the energy-efficiency will be lost, fogging within the IGU may occur and you’ll probably need to replace the IGU sooner that you would have anticipated.
+It’s not just the efficiency rating that’s an important consideration when buying new windows, it’s how long the energy efficiency will be at its peak performance.
+If the spacer is not providing an enduring seal, then over time the energy efficiency will be lost, fogging within the IGU may occur and you’ll probably need to replace the IGU sooner than you would have anticipated.

-Although spacers do play an important in the energy-efficiency equation, remember it’s the window’s total performance that really counts?
+Although spacers do play an important part in the energy-efficiency equation, remember it’s the window’s total performance that really counts.
 Having said that, there are lots of other reasons why one spacer might be better than another and this information is not always presented to customers.

 If you would like to know more about the spacers in our product offering, give us a call or send us a request for more information.
 We’d be happy to address any of your questions or concerns.
 Contact Us.